enzochia/minBERT_CS224N/README.md

 [link to project report](Task_specific_attention_report.pdf)

 ## Abstract
-In this project I explore applications of task-specific attention mechanism, which takes BERT foundation model output and is intentionally overfitted for each task.
+In this project I propose and explore task-specific attention mechanism, which takes BERT foundation model output and is intentionally overfitted for each task.
 Experiments proved that this mechanism can help to improve model performance when finetune data is relatively large.
 Corresponding training cost is not significantly higher compared to traditional finetunes.
 In this exploration, task-specific attention layers improve paraphrase detection accuracy from 0.551 to 0.842, with a 10% increase of finetune training time.

 ## Acknowledgement